 Maine seafood has attained true cult status.
-This is partly because of the special properties of the Gulf of Maine, whose deep, cold waters help insure quality and freshness.
-It is also thanks to the efforts of a large cadre of devoted fishermen and lobsterers trying hard to harvest the sea’s bounty safely and wisely.
+This is partly because of the properties of the Gulf of Maine, whose deep, cold waters help ensure quality and freshness.
+It is also thanks to the efforts of a large cadre of fishermen and lobstermen who try to harvest the sea’s bounty safely and wisely.

-Maine takes pride in its status as one of the leading producers of farm raised marine seafood in the country.
-The state’s fresh, healthy farm raised clams, oysters, mussels, bay scallops, Atlantic salmon, and steelhead trout comprise its thriving aquaculture industry.
-These Maine products are exported to national and international markets and represent valuable assets to the state’s economy and its innovative equity—the industry is constantly developing new methods to further the seafood farming industry and preserve its beautiful, clean waters.
-Most shellfish farms are family-owned and operated companies, and Maine also has an aquaculture company that grows seaweed.
+The state also takes pride in its status as one of the leading producers of farm-raised marine seafood in the country.
+The state’s farm-raised clams, oysters, mussels, bay scallops, Atlantic salmon and steelhead trout comprise its thriving aquaculture industry.
+These Maine products are exported to national and international markets and represent valuable assets for the state’s economy and its innovative equity—the industry is constantly developing new methods to further the seafood farming industry and preserve its waters.
+Most shellfish farms are owned and operated by families.
+Maine also has an aquaculture company that grows seaweed.